JnKTechstuff/ParadoxFireDispatch/README.md

 ## Using

-Be warned that ParadoxFireDispatch is in ALPHA stages and is **not** ready for production use.
+Be warned that ParadoxFireDispatch is in BETA stages and is **not** ready for production use.

 If you want to use job limits and other things you **must** either adapt the script for ESX or use [ExM](https://github.com/extendedmode/extendedmode)